 The only good news was another studio or platform could ultimately bring it to the small screen.
 And happily, in this increasingly rare case, that has come to pass.
 The Roku Channel has “landed the exclusive, premiere U.S. rights to The Spiderwick Chronicles.”
 Roku will release the now-saved The Spiderwick Chronicles series in early 2024.

-Deadline first reported the news about Disney+’s decision to not to release its live-action The Spiderwick Chronicles show.
+We first learned about Disney+’s decision not to release its live-action The Spiderwick Chronicles show in August.
 It’s based on the children’s fantasy novel series from Tony DiTerlizzi and Holly Black.
 All eight episodes—starring Christian Slater, Jack Dylan Grazer, Lyon Daniels, Noah Cottrell, Joy Bryant, and Mychala Lee—are totally finished.
-In 2023 that simply doesn’t matter, unfortunately.
-The series won’t be coming to Disney+.
-Instead the company is treating it as a write-off, as it continues to service investors at the sad cost of creatives and fans.
+But in 2023, that simply doesn’t matter much of the time.
+In this case, Disney+ treated The Spiderwick Chronicles as a write-off, as it continues to service investors at the sad cost of creatives and fans.

 The good news is that, unlike Batgirl, this show had a chance to live again.
 It was developed at Disney but comes from Paramount Television Studios and 20th Television.
 And these studios worked to find a new streaming home for The Spiderwick Chronicles.
 We’re glad it will appear on The Roku Channel.
 In 2008, we saw a movie version of The Spiderwick Chronicles, but a series will allow us to journey even deeper into the magical world.
 As mentioned, The Spiderwick Chronicles series will release on The Roku Channel in early 2024.